weijiekoh/libkzg/README.md

 commitment](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf)
 scheme.

-Currently, it can produce and verify proofs of one point per proof.
-Multi-point proofs have not been implemented yet.
+It can produce and verify proofs of one point per proof, or multiple points per proof.

 ## Functions